manas1803/DesignPatternsJS/README.md

-# Design Patterns Using Javascript
+# Design Patterns In Javascript

 ## Module Pattern
 Using Module as a design pattern is very commmon.
 There are various reasons to go for modules.
 Few of them are follows